Win McNamee | Getty Images news Getty Images

 Biden’s tax plan

 Generally, Roth accounts make sense if taxpayers think their income tax rate will be higher when they withdraw their retired money.
-To see also : Here’s why emergency savings funds never go out of style.
+See the article : How to make the most of the third stimulus check – Seattle Times.

 In that case, it would bring financial benefit if the tax is paid now at a lower rate.